kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 ### §417.311   Flight safety crew roles and qualifications.

 \(a\) A flight safety crew must operate the flight safety system hardware.
-A flight safety crew must document each flight safety crew position description and maintain documentation on individual crew qualifications, including education, experience, and training as part of the personnel certification program required by §417.105.
+A flight safety crew must document each flight safety crew position description and maintain documentation on individual crew qualifications, including education, experience, and training as part of the personnel certification program required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.105   Launch personnel qualifications and certification.|§417.105]].

-\(b\) A flight safety crew must be able to demonstrate the knowledge, skills, and abilities needed to operate the flight safety system hardware in accordance with §417.113.
+\(b\) A flight safety crew must be able to demonstrate the knowledge, skills, and abilities needed to operate the flight safety system hardware in accordance with [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]].

 \(1\) A flight safety crew must have knowledge of: